-Mitigation Measure: The necessary improvements to mitigate the project impact at this intersection will consist of the addition of a second westbound left-turn lane and exclusive eastbound right-turn lane.
+Mitigation Measure: The necessary improvements to mitigate the project impact at this intersection will consist of the addition of a second westbound left-turn lane and exclusive eastbound right-turn lane on Julian Street.
 The implementation of these improvements will improve intersection level of service to LOS B.